kathrynloving/gatsby-starter-netlify-cms/src/pages/products/index.md

     monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Demo site for testing our capabilities
       items:
-        - 3 lbs of coffee per month
+        - Share with your team to get feedback on the UI and editor workflow.
+        - Limited authentification options.
-        - Green or roasted beans"
+        -
-        - One or two varieties of beans"
-      plan: Small
+      plan: Free
-      price: '50'
+      price: '0'
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
+    - description: Hosted CMS on your domain, e.g. cms.yourcompany.com
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
+        - Science-literate CMS for your team.
-        - Up to 4 different varieties of beans
+        - Up to 100 invite-only users.
+        - User registration and login via external providers (e.g. Google).
+        - Light customization available.
-      plan: Big
+      plan: Pro
-      price: '80'
+      price: '?'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: Custom hosted CMS
       items:
-        - Whatever you need
-        - Green or roasted beans
-        - Unlimited varieties
+        - Please contact us and let us know what you need!
       plan: Custom
       price: '??'
 ---